The 13 Best Streamers For Trout That Get Big Results

 The weighted wool head imparts an erratic darting action that drives trout wild.

-Mike is also known for his fly, Mike’s Junkyard Dog which is another effective pattern.
-The Meal Ticket and Junkyard Dog are two of the best streamers for trout.
+Mike is also known for his fly, Mike’s Junkyard Dog, which is another effective pattern.

 13. Bunny Leech